- Create a Plan

 If you have an old or complex building then make sure you seek specialist guidance.
 Historic England provides technical guidance for energy efficiency in historic homes.

 Thermal imaging can be a quick way to identify where heat is leaking from buildings.
-We have thermal imaging cameras available to use by town/parish councils and community groups so get in touch if interested by emailing email@example.com.
+We have thermal imaging cameras available to use by town/parish councils and community groups so get in touch with the Climate Change team.
 You could also offer to undertake this service for residents.

 If the building is in a conservation area or Area of Outstanding National Beauty you may need to check what work is permitted without planning permission, check the planning portal and if you’re in a historic or listed building contact Historic England.